 They might be running a special promotion this holiday season, or have introduced a new interactive element on their website, e.g. an openable advent calendar.
 Remember, their existing customers are your potential ones.
 Keep an eye on which themes appeal to this demographic, and how you can integrate these into your marketing, while retaining whatever makes you unique.

 There are some useful tools to help you stay in the know.
 Buzzsumo can help you discover trending content topics in your industry; filter by type and time period to find out which are most relevant to your strategy.

-Use social listening tools, such as Topsy or Mention, to find out what interests your subscribers, what they need and what their pain points are.
+Use social listening tools, such as Mention, to find out what interests your subscribers, what they need and what their pain points are.
 Which hashtags are currently popular among your customer base?
 Find out how your customers interact with your brand, and use social media platforms to experiment with new ideas, for instance running a ‘caption this photo’ competition.
 Walmart shows how it’s done:

 What’s on your holiday wish list?

 Once you’ve come up with a list of themes, based on current trends and past insights, combine these with your specific year-endgoals.

 For instance, you might be an e-commerce shop looking to drive more sales during the holiday season.
 Your past campaigns suggest this is a great time to do so – in fact, industry research predicts that by the end of this year, the industry is projected to reach nearly $334 billion in consumer spend.
 Saving money might be a popular theme among your customer base and your competitors’.
 Your subscribers might respond well to engaging visual content.
 So how can you combine these?
 One idea could be to run a mystery promotion campaign, where subscribers are given various promotions at random after clicking on a festive image in the email.
 Only a small percentage of your subscribers will receive the promotional code-containing emails, but the prospect of doing so adds excitement, intrigue and drives engagement.